Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

-The question naturally arises whether there are more general AFTs which apply to higher (=$(n,1)$-)categories that are not necessarily finitely cocomplete (resp. complete).
+The question naturally arises whether there are more general AFTs which apply to higher (= $(n,1)$-)categories that are not necessarily finitely cocomplete (resp. complete).
 Our first goal in this paper is to prove generalizations of the GAFTs in \cite{NRS} to suitable $n$-categories (= $(n, 1)$-categories) that are not necessarily finitely cocomplete (resp. finitely complete).
-The motivating example here is the homotopy $n$-category of a (finitely) cocomplete (resp. complete) $\infty$-category.
+The motivating example is the homotopy $n$-category of a (finitely) cocomplete (resp. complete) $\infty$-category.
 We recall that the homotopy $n$-category $\h_n\C$ of an $\infty$-category $\C$ is the $n$-category which is obtained from $\C$ after truncating its mapping spaces at level $n$ -- this is the usual homotopy category when $n=1$.
-The general construction and properties of the homotopy $n$-category were studied in \cite{HTT}.
-The properties of these $n$-categories were also studied in \cite{Ra} in connection with a higher categorical notion of weak (co)limit that was introduced exactly for this purpose.
-Similarly to the usual homotopy category, the homotopy $n$-category $\h_n\C$ does not admit all small (co)limits in general, but it does admit \emph{better} (= higher) weak (co)limits as $n$ grows \cite[Section 3]{Ra}.
-This suggests the following class of $n$-categories as a convenient context for refined versions of the GAFTs.
-The definition and properties of higher weak (co)limits will be reviewed and developed further in \textbf{Section \ref{section:higher_weak_colimits}}.
+The general construction and the properties of the homotopy $n$-category were studied in \cite{HTT}.
+Homotopy $n$-categories were studied further in \cite{Ra} in connection with a higher categorical notion of weak (co)limit that was introduced mainly for this purpose.
+Similarly to the usual homotopy category, the homotopy $n$-category $\h_n\C$ of a (co)complete $\infty$-category $\C$ does not admit all small (co)limits in general, but it does admit \emph{better} (= higher) weak (co)limits as $n$ grows.
+The general properties of the homotopy $n$-categories suggest the following class of $n$-categories as a convenient context for refined versions of the GAFTs (see \cite[Section 3]{Ra}).

 \begin{definition*} [Definition \ref{weakly_cocomplete_def}] Let $n \geq 1$ be an integer or $n=\infty$.
 A \emph{(finitely) weakly complete $n$-category} is an $n$-category $\C$ which admits small (finite) products and weak pullbacks of order $(n-1)$.
 (There is an obvious dual notion of a (finitely) weakly cocomplete $n$-category.) \end{definition*}